Dutch pipe holder from the end of the 18th century, handmade from precious wood

 Description

 In 1600, Christians from Great Britain, to avoid persecution by James I, sought refuge in the Netherlands.
-Pipe craftsmen settled in Gouda, where, thanks to the presence of very fine white clay characteristic of the local ceramic mixture, they produced these clay pipes, known for their length, called plaster pipes, mainly smoked by female aristocracy.
+Pipe artisans settled in Gouda, where, thanks to the presence of very fine white clay characteristic of the ceramic mixture, these clay pipes were produced.
+These pipes, known for their length, called plaster pipes, were mainly smoked by female aristocrats.
 Due to the fragility of the material, valuable boxes, works of art, and custom-made artifacts were created for these pipes, which became true symbols of status for the noblewomen of that time.

 Elegant antique furniture and accessories can be an excellent idea for decorating our interiors.
-Today, there is an increasing number of enthusiasts for high-quality vintage products that have a distinct character and soul.
-It’s a nod to history, craftsmanship, and the design of classic and timeless furniture.
-There are many different styles in antique furniture, each with its own distinctive features.
+Today, there is an increasing number of enthusiasts of high-quality vintage products that have a specific character and soul.
+This is a nod to history, craftsmanship, and the design of classic and timeless furniture.
+There are many different styles in antique furniture, each with its distinctive features.

-There are many styles characteristic of antique furniture, but a few key ones stand out.
-Eclectic furniture is from the 19th century, during the reign of the Biedermeier style.
+There are many styles characteristic of antique furniture, but a few key ones can be distinguished.
+Eclectic furniture refers to the 19th century, dominated by the Biedermeier style.
 Its early variations include neo-Gothic, Gothic, Rococo, Louis-Philippe style, and finally the English Victorian style.
-By the end of the century, these styles evolved into pseudo-classicism, Renaissance, and Baroque styles.
+Toward the end of the century, these styles evolved into pseudo-classicism, Renaissance, and Baroque styles.

 Empire-style furniture and accessories date from the period between the late 18th and early 19th centuries.
-Everything stems from Napoleon’s reign, which imposed a style heavily inspired by Roman and Greek ornamentation.
+Everything stems from Napoleon’s reign, which imposed a significant resemblance to and references to Roman and Greek ornamentation.

-Neoclassical furniture is associated with Louis XVI style, which also draws heavily from ancient architecture.
-Noteworthy are antique products in Rococo and Louis XV styles.
-The next is Baroque, whose name derives from the Portuguese 'barocco'—meaning an irregularly developed pearl.
-These were highly ornate pieces designed to radiate splendor and serve a luxurious role.
-Exclusive materials were used selectively to emphasize the grandeur of these items.
+Neoclassical furniture is associated with Louis XVI style, which also strongly references ancient architecture.
+Interesting and noteworthy are all antique products in Rococo style and Louis XV.
+Next is Baroque, a term derived from the Portuguese 'barocco'—meaning an irregularly developed pearl.
+These were highly decorative pieces meant to radiate splendor and play a significant role in luxury.
+Unique materials were selectively used to emphasize the grandeur of these items.

-Today, we can observe how much the Baroque style influenced modern classic furniture, which is often designed with a strong resemblance to the historical period.
-An important style is also Renaissance, which flourished in the 15th and 16th centuries and left a significant mark on furniture craftsmanship.
-Renaissance furniture was quite heavy and robust, often using brown stains, moldings, sturdy bases, and bas-reliefs.
-These products were quite distinctive but also opened new possibilities, such as the construction of cupboards and broadly speaking, chest furniture.
-They also reflected an interest in mythology and ancient times, with supports and legs often taking animal forms.
+Today, we can observe how much influence the Baroque style has had on modern classic furniture, which is designed with a strong resemblance to the past era.
+An important style is also Renaissance, which flourished in the 15th and 16th centuries and left a significant mark on furniture-making art.
+Renaissance style was quite heavy and bulky, using brown stains, cornices, sturdy bases, and bas-reliefs.
+These products were quite distinctive but also opened new possibilities, such as the construction of buffets or broadly defined chest furniture.
+They also drew inspiration from mythology and ancient times, with supports and legs often taking animal forms.

-Lion’s paws, eagle heads—these are common motifs in Renaissance style.
-Currently, many global brands reproduce furniture inspired by Italian and French artisans, demonstrating admiration and respect for the history of the most beautiful Renaissance antiques.
-It’s important to remember that furniture production was perceived differently in each country, giving each style its unique character.
+Lion paws, eagle heads—these are common features in Renaissance-style furniture.
+Currently, many global brands reproduce such furniture, taking inspiration from Italian and French craftsmen.
+This reflects admiration and respect for the history of the most beautiful Renaissance antiques.
+It’s important to remember that furniture production was perceived differently in each country, so each style had its unique character.
 This is especially important when searching for an elegant antique piece suited for your interior.

 See catalog